Readit News logoReadit News

 bembo commented on Medieval teenage.engineering/produ... · Posted by u/beefman

-mr_briggs · a year ago
+mr_briggs · 2 years ago

 Watching The Holy Mountain, I felt like my life had been divided in 2 - that which came before watching it, and that which came after.
 Sure is an experience, and I certainly can't unsee a lot of it.